Jason Hill (American football)

-Jason Hill (born February 20, 1985) is a former American football wide receiver.
-He was drafted by the San Francisco 49ers in the third round of the 2007 NFL Draft.
-He played college football for Washington State University.
+Jason Hill (born February 20, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the third round of the 2007 NFL draft.
+He played college football at Washington State University.

-He has been a member of the Jacksonville Jaguars, Denver Broncos, and New York Jets.
+He was also a member of the Jacksonville Jaguars, Denver Broncos, and New York Jets.

-Early years
+Early life

 Hill graduated from Sacred Heart Cathedral in San Francisco in 2003.
-He played both football and basketball, and was runner-up for the 2003 San Francisco Player of the Year Award by the San Francisco Examiner.
+He played both football and basketball, and was the runner-up for the 2003 San Francisco Player of the Year Award by the San Francisco Examiner.
 San Francisco 49ers cornerback Eric Wright, who attended rival Archbishop Riordan High School, won the award.

 College career

 Hill played collegiately at Washington State University.
-In his last three seasons (2004–2006), he recorded 32 touchdown catches, breaking the school career-record of 22 set by Hugh Campbell (1960–62), and tying for second on Pac-10's all-time list.
-His 2,704 career receiving yards broke Campbell’s former school career-record of 2,452, and his 148 career receptions rank second in school history behind Campbell’s 176.
-He majored in Sociology.
+In his last three seasons (2004–2006), he recorded 32 touchdown catches, breaking the school career-record of 22 set by Hugh Campbell (1960–62), and tying for second on the Pac-10's all-time list.
+His 2,704 career receiving yards broke Campbell's former school career-record of 2,452, and his 148 career receptions rank second in school history behind Campbell's 176.
+He majored in sociology.

 Professional career

 San Francisco 49ers

-Hill was selected in the third round of the 2007 NFL Draft by the San Francisco 49ers, his hometown team.
+Hill was selected in the third round of the 2007 NFL draft by the San Francisco 49ers, his hometown team.
 At the 2007 NFL Combine, Hill ran a 4.32 in the 40-yard dash, making him the second-fastest receiver in the draft behind Yamon Figurs (4.30).
 Hill played sparingly in his rookie year with the 49ers, appearing in only five games due to lingering hamstring and groin injuries.
 He finished the season with one reception for six yards and four special teams tackles.

 In 2008, Hill came on strong in the second half of the season when Shaun Hill replaced J. T. O'Sullivan as the 49ers starting quarterback.
 He finished the season with 30 catches for 317 yards and two touchdowns.
 Hill again played sparingly in 2009, being inactive for most of the first half of the season.
 His best game was in Week 10 against the Tennessee Titans, when he caught 4 passes for 50 yards and two touchdowns.
 He finished the season with 9 catches for 90 yards and two touchdowns.
 After the 2010 preseason Hill was one of the players to be cut during final cuts.
 On September 14, Hill was re-signed by the 49ers due to injured Ted Ginn Jr. Hill was released by the team on November 16.